popcron/scene-staging/README.md

 Or add it to your `packages.json` file manually (located inside the project's Packages folder).

 ## Example
+Below is an example that converts the current active scene to JSON, and then loads the scene from the JSON string.
 ```cs
 //convert the current scene to a stage and a json object
 Stage exportedStage = StageExporter.Export();